THE WEEKLY #144: IT’S BEEN 3 YEARS AS A TRAVEL BLOGGER

 Now let’s take a look at how year three unfolded!
 As I said, actions speak louder than words so let’s see what happened in year three!

 By now I felt like I had really honed my blogging skills.
 I also felt like I was learning a skillset of exploring new places in ways others struggled with.
-I could schedule trips, plan routes and find the best spots in such with a high level of efficiency.
+I could schedule trips, plan routes and find the best spots with a high level of efficiency.
 It almost became a hobby for me.
 That is when Nic Morley and I picked Romblon off the map in the Philippines.
 It wasn’t unknown to tourists but very lightly traveled.
 For an entire month, we explored every corner of the five main islands in the province and I created the first comprehensive adventure travel guide to the Romblon Province in English.
-I would blog about each location and then make big guides about the best waterfalls, sunset spots, cliff jumps and then a huge guide with all of the info in one spot.
-It was how I looked to travel and the most effective way to blog for my readers and when trying to rank on google.
+I would blog about each individual location and then make big guides compiling the best waterfalls, sunset spots, cliff jumps and then a mega guide with all of the info in one spot.
+It was how I began to travel.
+It was the most effective way to blog for my readers and the best strategy when trying to rank on google.
 It became my trademark.

 June was a period of media trips with an adventure travel trip to Israel before a stint in the Aussie outback with Dan Moore exploring Litchfield and Kakadu.
 It was then that I was offered a trip to Colombia with Hostelworld for a week and could bring a plus-one.
 It was time to get out of Southeast Asia and mix it up.
-Josh came over with me and as we explored Colombia I committed to running.
+Josh came over with me and as we explored Colombia.
+It was then that I committed to running.
 With Josh motivating me and my debut on Strava, I started to clock the kilometers working up to 30km a week.

 After Colombia, we were meant to head to Costa Rica but thought we would stop in Panama for a couple of weeks or so.
 I ended up spending 100 days in Panama.
 Josh left after a few weeks and I continued to explore the entire country for the remainder of my time.
 I met some awesome adventure guru locals and did my best at learning Spanish.
 I blogged my adventures daily, made some great friends and I felt at home and at peace with myself.